dducassi/alien-attack-game/README.md

 - Each time the player clears the wave, a new fleet appears, the speed is increased and the points per alien shot increases
 - Includes game stats, including a score counter and saves high scores to a txt file
 - Includes a starfield generator to draw an endless scrolling starfield as the background
-- Based largely on the "Alien Invasion" project from theh book "Python Crash Course" by Eric Matthes
+- Based largely on the "Alien Invasion" project from the book "Python Crash Course" by Eric Matthes